Lab41/d-script/README.md

 # D*SCRIPT

-In this directory, you will find:
+In this directory, you will find folders for:

 * Data preparation
 * Data iterators